-As you can probably infer by now, knowing whether you need to go with an MVP or a PoC really depends on what you know and what you need to know.
-Angel Almada says, “If I have a robust idea of what my customers might want—through user research and market validation—an MVP is the right approach to create a product that solves their needs and matures over time.
-If I want to have a quick ideation process for technology selection or to understand my customers better, a PoC might be a better approach.”
+As you can probably infer by now, knowing whether you need to go with an MVP (or prototypes) or a PoC really depends on what kind of viability you need to test.
+Angel Almada says, “If I have a robust idea of what my customers might want—through user research and market validation—a prototype/MVP is the right approach to create a product that solves their needs and matures over time.
+If I want to have a quick ideation process for technology selection or to understand my customers better, a PoC is a better approach.”

 At the end of the day, ask yourself which questions need to be answered.
-Are you unsure about feasibility?
+Are you unsure about technical feasibility?
 Then you need a PoC.
-Are you ready to test desirability and viability in the real world?
-Then you’re probably ready to embark on building an MVP.
+Are you ready to test desirability and commercial viability in the real world?
+Then you’re probably ready to embark on prototypes ending in an MVP.

 At 3Pillar Global, we strive to minimize time to value, solve for a real need, and excel at change.
 Learn more about 3Pillar’s services and how we can help you test the feasibility, desirability, and viability of your product by contacting an expert today.

 Special thanks to these members of FORCE, 3Pillar’s expert network, for their contributions to this article.

 FORCE is 3Pillar Global’s Thought Leadership Team comprised of technologists and industry experts offering their knowledge on important trends and topics in digital product development.